 C++ <deque> - at() Function

-The C++ deque::at function is used to return a reference to the element of the deque at the specified position.
+The C++ deque::at function returns a reference to the element of the deque at the specified position.
 If the specified position is not within the bounds of valid elements in the deque, the function throws an out_of_range exception.

 Note: The deque::at function produces the same result as deque::operator[] function, except deque::operator[] does not check the specified position against bounds of valid elements in the deque.